manjunathbhaskar/manjunathbhaskar/README.md

 **`Data Scientist | Data Engineer | AI Enthusiast`**

 ### 🚀 **About Me**
-I am Manjunath Bhaskar, a dedicated Data Scientist and Data Engineer passionate about bridging the gap between traditional software development and modern AI-driven technologies.
-With **1.6 years of Data Engineering experience** and a **master's degree in Applied Data Science and Analytics**, I thrive on solving complex problems, developing scalable solutions, and leveraging the latest technologies to drive innovation.
+I am Manjunath Bhaskar, a dedicated Data Scientist and Data Engineer with a passion for bridging the gap between traditional software development and cutting-edge AI-driven technologies.
+With 1.6 years of experience in Data Engineering and a master's degree in Applied Data Science and Analytics, I gained the opportunity to work as a Data Scientist Working Student, where I acquired 1 year of hands-on experience.

-As a quick learner, I am adept at mastering new programming languages, frameworks, and tools, making me a versatile professional equipped to tackle dynamic challenges in the data landscape.
+I thrive on solving complex problems, building scalable solutions, and leveraging emerging technologies to drive innovation.
+My ultimate goal is to contribute to meaningful advancements in the tech industry by simplifying human efforts and transforming the way technology shapes our lives.

+I am deeply committed to innovation and believe in utilizing the latest technologies to bring about transformative change.
+You can explore my research papers, which have made significant contributions in areas like IoT, AI, and beyond, creating a measurable impact in their respective fields.

 🔗 **[LinkedIn Profile](https://www.linkedin.com/in/manjunath230)**
 🔗 **[ReaserchGate Profile](https://www.researchgate.net/profile/Manjunath-Bhaskar-2)**